FAQ’s

 Do you deliver every single photo you take?

-Part of the job is editing properly and removing duplicates, blinks and weird faces.
+Part of the job is processing properly and removing duplicates, blinks and weird faces.

 You’ll get a strong, carefully edited story of the day — not 4,000 almost-identical photos dumped into an online gallery at 2am.